hhq123gogogo/cheems_wang/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Stanford University
+  - name: University of Amsterdam
     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research focuses on the intersection of Meta Learning and Reinforcement Learning.

 # Interests to show in About widget
 interests: